Contact us

 Symptoms include frequent cravings for specific foods, eating much more than intended, eating in secret, feelings of guilt or shame associated with eating, and making unsuccessful attempts to cut down on food consumption.

-Treatment for food addiction often involves nutritional counseling and psychological therapy.
-Cognitive-behavioral therapy can help individuals identify and alter negative thought patterns and behaviors related to food.
-Support groups like Overeaters Anonymous can also provide emotional and moral support.
-In some cases, treatment for underlying mood disorders may be necessary.
+Treatment for food addiction involves nutritional counseling and psychological therapy.
+Cognitive-behavioral therapy helps individuals identify and alter negative thought patterns and behaviors related to food.

 Does Addiction Affect Mental Health?

-Can Addiction be Cured?
+Can Addiction Be Cured?

-The categories of drugs one can get addicted to include stimulants (such as cocaine and methamphetamine), which increase alertness and energy; depressants (like alcohol and benzodiazepines), which slow brain activity; opioids (including heroin and prescription painkillers), which are used primarily for pain relief; hallucinogens (such as LSD and psilocybin), which alter perception and mood; and cannabis, known for its psychoactive properties.
+The categories of drugs one gets addicted to include stimulants (such as cocaine and methamphetamine), which increase alertness and energy; depressants (like alcohol and benzodiazepines), which slow brain activity; opioids (including heroin and prescription painkillers), which are used primarily for pain relief; hallucinogens (such as LSD and psilocybin), which alter perception and mood; and cannabis, known for its psychoactive properties.
 Each category affects the brain and body differently, leading to various patterns of use and potential for addiction.

 How Can I Help a Loved One Struggling With Addiction?

 To help a loved one struggling with addiction, educate yourself about addiction and available resources.
 Approach them with empathy and express your concerns without judgment.
-Encourage them to seek professional help from addiction specialists or treatment centers.
-Offer to assist them in finding resources and making appointments.

-Avoid enabling behaviors and set boundaries to protect your own well-being.
-Encourage healthy activities and provide emotional support throughout their recovery journey.
-Remember that addiction is complex, and professional help is crucial.
+Remember that addiction is complex, and professional help is important.
 Ultimately, your role is to support and encourage your loved one while respecting their autonomy and the choices they make regarding their treatment.

 Can Addiction Relapse Occur After Treatment?